Debunking The Most Destructive Life Coaching Myths

 Non-Stop Focused Learning

 They are learning machines – especially in their niche or area of expertise.
 Legendary life coaches believe they can never know “too much” about what they can do for clients.
-They’re constantly working with and testing new tools and techniques and constantly upgrading their skills through trainings, seminars, and workshops.
+They’re constantly working with and testing new tools and techniques and constantly upgrading their coaching skills through trainings, seminars, and workshops.

 They know their clients need to know the truth – often the hard truth – about themselves to make progress and achieve goals.
 The best life coaches are never afraid to be truthful and honest with their clients, but they are skilled at sharing these truths with compassion and kindness.